Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 160.6

-Alabama's record against the spread this season is 4-3-0, and Purdue's is 6-3-0.
-In terms of hitting the over, games involving the Crimson Tide are 5-2-0 and the Boilermakers are 6-3-0.
+Alabama has a 4-3-0 record against the spread so far this season compared to Purdue, who is 6-3-0 ATS.
+In terms of going over the point total, games involving the Crimson Tide are 5-2-0 and the Boilermakers are 6-3-0.

 Bet on this or any college basketball matchup at BetMGM